 To Follow and/or to Be Followed? – That is the Question

 Let’s get back to the original debate, whether or not politicians should be following all of their own followers.
 My friend pointed to Senator Bernie Sanders (I-VT), who currently has 25,594 followers and is only following 275 tweeters.
-Sen. Sander’s Twitter fame recently skyrocked during his 10+ hour filibuster that earned him the hashtag “#filibernie.”
-This is a perfectexample of how a politician should be utilizing Twitter, but that hashtag probably wasn’t created by the Senator (who was obviously busy) or his staff.
+Sen. Sander’s Twitter fame recently skyrocketed during his 10+ hour filibuster that earned him the hashtag “#filibernie.”
+This is a perfect example of how a politician should be utilizing Twitter, but that hashtag probably wasn’t created by the Senator (who was obviously busy) or his staff.
 The wave of support and matching hashtag was more likely to have been organically grown by a political supporter on Twitter.

 That being said, my friend still believes it to be inexcusable for an elected official to only be following 275 groups/individuals on Twitter.
-Before the Senator’s #filibernie fame he had 6,000 followers, which is still a fairly sizeible gap in comparison to the number of tweeters he follows.
+Before the Senator’s #filibernie fame he had 6,000 followers, which is still a fairly sizeable gap in comparison to the number of tweeters he follows.
 Given that a Senator has staffers dedicated to specific policy and constituent needs, the task of tweeting and social media is usually one left by default to an intern or entry-level staffer.
-This is a positive in that the staffer/intern is usually of Gen Y or a Millennial and more versed in social media, but at the same time it means limited time and resources are dedicated.
+This is a positive in that the staffer/intern is usually of Gen Y or a Millennial and more versed in social media, but at the same time, it means limited time and resources are dedicated.

 Besides tweeting between 1 and 5 times a day, I’m sure the Senator’s staff was unprepared for the avalanche of followers and simply chose to ignore/delete emails instead of looking at who was following.
 Nor did they check to see how many people used the #filibernie hashtag.
 This is entirely understandable, but on a regular day it shouldn’t take too much time to simply see if the follower is interesting enough or worthy of following back.
 Maybe even have that intern create a Twitter list to organize VT constituents, political advocates or organizations the Senator follows – the photocopying can wait.

 Social media analytics platforms created a simple ratio to speak to the relationship between followers & those who are followed.
-Many look to the number of people that are following a given Twitter user as an indicator of that user’s authority.
+Many look at the number of people that are following a given Twitter user as an indicator of that user’s authority.
 In turn, the number of Twitter users that a particular user is following (That user’s “friends” in classic Twitter lingo) provides context for the follower/friend ration.

 Governor Markell of Delaware has a following of 1,790 Twitter users.
-He in turn is following 789 Twitter users, (also expressed as “has friended 789 Twitter users”).
+He, in turn, is following 789 Twitter users, (also expressed as “has friended 789 Twitter users”).
 1,798 / 789 = 2.27.
 This is Governor Markell’s “follower/friend” ratio.